L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ### Summary

-Designing high-throughput, real-time ingestion pipelines in Microsoft Fabric RTI requires a balance of agility, precision, and scale.
+Designing high-throughput, real-time ingestion pipelines in Microsoft Fabric Real-Time Intelligence requires a balance of agility, precision, and scale.
 Practitioners can begin with schema inference for quick wins, then transition to explicit table and mapping definitions for operational maturity.
 Performance can be tuned using architectural strategies such as sharding and parallel ingestion, while Fabric’s managed infrastructure—like staging blob uploads—ensures resilience under load.

 ---

 ## 8. Monitoring and Pricing

 ### Monitoring:

 - Use Activator for anomaly detection.
 - Analyze ingestion logs and failures from Event Grid.

 ### Pricing Considerations:

 - Ingestion volume and frequency drive costs.
 - Activator executions metered by action triggers.
 - Minimize TCO by optimizing stream routing logic.